THE STAGE 32 LOGLINES

 SYNOPSIS:

-The judge has a vision to right the wrong of what he sees as the systemic injustice represented by the primarily young brown faces flooding his courtroom on a daily basis to be prosecuted.
+The circumstances of J.T.’s life change forever when he crosses paths with a hard-nosed judge who has a vision to stem the tide of what he sees as the systemic injustice represented by the school to prison pipeline of primarily young brown faces flooding his courtroom on a daily basis to be prosecuted.
 To that end he creates the N-W-G Learning Academy.
-Teaching young people who haven’t become too entrenched in gang life yet, technical skills and creative arts training to help them become productive citizens on the one hand, while using the street savvy fighting skills of hardcore gangsters to covertly fight crime on the covert side of the house.
-The recruits work their way up the ladder to finally land on the elite sanctions list, targeting ever bigger and badder criminals of all ilk, and/or social status, selected for sanction by the judge and his field proxy.
-When J.T. and his crew cross his radar for massacring a Colombian gang leader and his crew in a marijuana drug deal gone bad, their fate is sealed.
-Having witnessed his parents’ murder as a preteen, and recalling his fathers’ words quoting an investigative reporter that crack was a secret whack job on the black community as he eavesdrops on the conversation, J.T. feels their new N-W-G role is well suited to wage his war on crack, and exact revenge on those responsible for the crack epidemic that claimed his parents’ lives.
+Teaching young people who haven’t become too entrenched in gang life yet, technical skills and creative arts training to help them become productive citizens on the academic side of the house, and to secretly conceal using the street savvy fighting skills of hardcore gangsters to secretly fight crime on the covert side of the house.

 Rated this logline